sanqbear/kc-worker/CELERY_IMPLEMENTATION.md

 ## Overview

-A production-grade Celery application for asynchronous AI task processing has been implemented in `F:\sources\repos\knowledgecenter\worker\celery_app\`.
+A production-grade Celery application for asynchronous AI task processing has been implemented in `\celery_app\`.
 This implementation follows enterprise-level reliability patterns and best practices for background processing systems.

 ## Architecture